Katharine-git/Powershell_and_Maven/readme.md

-This repository contains scripts that uninstalls and install Apache Maven 3.8.3 and also checks for internet connectivity.
+<b>This repository contains scripts that uninstalls and install Apache Maven 3.8.3 and also checks for internet connectivity.
-A properties file is added to generalise the scripts and improve flexibility.
+A properties file is added to generalise the scripts and improve flexibility.</b>

 <b>The script contains 3 function ;</b>